This Quiz Is Designed For:

-You can choose ANY Medigap plan with:
+You can choose any Medigap plan with:

 - No health questions asked